apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" pre-dates the ES at Scale and EGGROLL papers by quite a bit.
 It was released in 2023, and I think it should have set off more alarm bells than it did.
 It is amazing to me that so much work has been built on top of it, without said alarm bells going off, and without anybody taking a really close look at the implications of the math.
 I will do so in later sections.

-The technique described in the MeZO paper are why I think any of this is even tractable or interesting at all.
+The techniques described in the MeZO paper are why I think any of this is even tractable or interesting at all.
 In fact, this paper was the thing that nerdsniped me in the first place.
 I did not learn about ES at scale or EGGROLL until later.
-The paper does not introduce any particularly new concepts.
-It's more of an engineering paper, and yet another paper in a long line of "Wait, why does this work?"
+MeZO does not introduce any particularly new concepts.
+Instead of adding to ES, it takes almost everything away and shows that it still works.
+It's more of an engineering paper, and yet another in a long line of "Wait, why does this work?"

 In MeZO, the update rule is based on:
 ```